Complying with COPPA: Frequently Asked Questions

 - How does the operator use this personal information?

 - Does the operator use or share the information for commercial purposes not related to the provision of the online services requested by the school?
 For instance, does it use the students’ personal information in connection with online behavioral advertising, or building user profiles for commercial purposes not related to the provision of the online service?
+If so, the school cannot consent on behalf of the parent.

 - Does the operator enable parents to review and have deleted the personal information collected from their children?
+If not, the school cannot consent on behalf of the parent.

 - What measures does the operator take to protect the security, confidentiality, and integrity of the personal information that it collects?